 Many travellers are turning to street photography to capture the essence of their authentic travel experience.
-So what is street photography and how can you use it to turn your holiday photos into the sort of shots that will impress friends and family, and make them look twice?

 Now that we've covered the basics, let's look at some of the aspects you need to consider when taking street photographs.

-Don't take portraits of individuals smiling directly at the camera; in most cases it takes the authenticity away.
-Many street photographers think that you shouldn't interact with subjects, however, eye contact can be important, since it will lend an intimacy to your shot.
+Don't take portraits of people smiling directly at the camera; in most cases it takes the authenticity away.
+Many street photographers think that you shouldn't interact with subjects.
+However, eye contact can be important, since it will lend an intimacy to your shot.
 A nod or a smile is never wasted if you want to move into people's space.
 Every person and place will be different, and that is part of the excitement, but often some acknowledgement, either before or after the shot, will put people at ease.
 Images of people looking inattentive and natural are ultimately what you are aiming for.

 Once you have your shot, move on, don't linger and make people feel uncomfortable.
 You do need to learn to be confident though, because street photography is not just about being an impartial observer, you have to interact with the world you are hoping to capture in your shots.

-Remember you are supposed to be having fun.
+Remember you are supposed to be having fun!
 Experiment and play with shadow, light and reflections.
 As evening approaches, interesting shadows will emerge that will help you capture amazing shots.